DisableGraphics/Filepacker/README.md

 # Example:

 `filepacker .
-30 #Packs all the files in this folder in groups of 30`
+30 #Packs all the files in this folder in folders of 30 files each`

 # Compiling
 ```